 It would be difficult for us to choose one favorite dish from our Zia dinner but, it if we had to, it would be the tortelli (pictured above) made with potato, ‘nduja and sage.
 Then again, maybe it was the sea bass meunière (not very Italian but, then again, France is next door) served in a buttery sauce flavored with with capers and licorice.

 We were thrilled to find our favorite beer, Põhjala’s Öö brewed in Tallinn, on Zia’s menu.

-Choosing to dine at Zia was a no-brainer for us after we got the recommendation from a knowledgeable Rome local whom we met in Venice.
+Choosing to dine at Zia was a no-brainer for us after we got the recommendation from Terry Giansanti, a knowledgeable Rome local whom we met at a Venice restaurant.
 A little research revealed the restaurant’s pedigree which includes a Michelin star earned after just one year and a head chef who worked with Gordon Ramsay and at Rome’s only two-starred restaurant, Il Pagliaccio.

 It was also a no-brainer for us to skip the a la carte menu and order Zia’s five-course tasting menu.
 This approach enabled us to sample a parade of plates for a relatively affordable price.
 During our meal, that tasting menu cost 60€ while the seven-course meal cost 80€.
 However, we’ve noted that the restaurant is currently offering six and eight course options for 90€ and 120€ respectively.

 As always, prices are subject to change.